Digital euro: what, why and how?

 The idea behind a digital euro

-All over the world, central banks issue money.
+Central banks issue money.
 In the euro area, the European Central Bank (ECB) does this.
 Of the money that you have, only your cash is issued by the ECB.
 The money you have in your bank account is not issued by the central bank.
 If your bank fails, you could lose the money in your bank account.
-However, if that does happen all or part of your money would be protected under the Dutch Deposit Guarantee.
+In that case, the Dutch Deposit Guarantee scheme will act as insurance for all or part of your money.
 This means you do not need to worry about losing your money in uncertain times, such as during a financial crisis.
 In recent years, cash has come to play a smaller role in the Netherlands and many other countries.
+Electronic payments have seen tremendous growth in the last ten years.
 That is why we and other central banks have for some time been studying the possibilities for cash that exists only in electronic form, in other words, a digital euro.

 Why central banks want to issue central bank digital money